slatedocs/slate/source/includes/_attribution.md

 ### Authentication

 (This service is only available for install attribution platforms.
-If you are representing an install attribution platform, please <a href="mailto:support.integrations@chartboost.com">contact Chartboost Integrations Support</a> for a platform-specific API token and platform-specific secret to authenticate with this service.)
+If you are representing an install attribution platform, please <a href="mailto:support.integrations@chartboost.com">contact our Chartboost Partner Integrations Team</a> for a platform-specific API token and platform-specific secret to authenticate with this service.)

-To authenticate with this endpoint, you must generate a signature on each request.
-A string with the following template must be made, and the signature is created by taking the SHA-256 hash of the string.
-Note that anything contained within double curly brackets is a variable that is meant to be filled in.
+To authenticate with this endpoint, you must generate a unique signature to be included as a header on each request.
+A string with the following template must be made.
+The signature is then created by taking the SHA-256 hash of the string.
+Note that anything contained within double curly brackets is a macro that is meant to be filled in by your server.

 Computed signature: `"action:attribution\n{{platform-specific secret}}\n{{Chartboost app signature}}\n{{json body}}"`